dev-zzo/blarg/_posts/2024-11-03-replacing-lcd-polarizers.md

 ![Old display with degraded film](/blarg/assets/20241103/old-display.jpg)

-The display looks like it had its share of UV light; note there is some proper gray colour on the very border.
-This is the polarizer film that has degraded.
-If you look close at your display, you will see the firm -- both on the front and the back.
+The display looks like it had its share of UV light.
+This is due to the polarizer film that has degraded; note there still is some proper gray colour on the very border, maybe it was covered by enclosure.
+If you look close at your display, you will see the film edges -- both on the front and the back.

 Notably, some displays have them films separate -- then you don't need to do all the film and adhesive removal, obviously.